RakhithJK/Mailu-Mailu-wiki/Architecture.md

     * Roundcube uses the username and one time token for connecting to Imap/dovecot
   * imap/dovecot > front > postfix
     * In the context of a sieve script, when an email is forwarded, then this goes via front.
+  * Rainloop > Front
+    * Connect as IMAP client to front/nginx.
+    * Connect as SMTP client to front/nginx.
+  * Roundcube > Front
+    * Connect as IMAP client to front/nginx.
+    * Connect as SMTP client to front/nginx.

 ## Smtp / Postfix
 * Docker Image Name: smtp